What is Cruise Insurance?

 • Pre-Existing Conditions: Does not provide any coverage if you experience a flare up of a pre-existing medical condition during your trip.

-Royal Caribbean Cruise Insurance Comparison
+Royal Caribbean Cruise Insurance Review

 Royal Caribbean is the world's biggest cruise line with routes to more than 270 destinations around the globe.
 Their travel insurance offering, named Royal Caribbean Travel Protection, is offered to all customers as an optional add-on during the checkout process.

 The plan mirrors that of other cruise lines mentioned, with built-in CFAR protection that reimburses 90% of cruise expenses in the event of an uncovered cancellation.
-Royal Caribbean’s plan also features generous Travel Delay coverage, offering $2,000 for delays that exceed 3 hours.
+Royal Caribbean’s plan also features generous Trip Delay coverage, offering $2,000 for delays that exceed 3 hours.

 • Trip Cancellation: Only covers a customer's cruise expenses, and does not provide any protection for airfare or other non-refundable trip costs like rental cars, hotel stays, or prepaid excursions.